ethanchen7/Travelr/README.md

 3. Create a .env file in the root direction based on the .env.example given.  <br />

-4. Create a user in psql based on your .env DATABASE_URL app_name   <br />
+4. Create a user in psql based on your .env DB_USERNAME. <br />

 &ensp;&ensp;`psql -c "CREATE USER <username> PASSWORD '<password>' CREATEDB"`

-5. Create a database in psql based on your .env DATABASE_URL db_name.  <br />
+5. Create a database in psql based on your .env DB_DATABASE. <br />

 6. Start your shell and migrate and seed the database.   <br />